edthedev/edthedev.github.io/slides/adopting_code_review.md

 ## Create a Great Pull Request

-- Submit pull requests often.
-Try to keep each pull request to 20 lines of new non-boilerplate code or less.
+- Submit small pull requests often.
-- Link relevant GitHub issues to the pull request.
-- We typically use Github [commit keywords][26] to link issues.
-This adds the issue history to our Git log.
 - Request lots of reviewers: No one sees a pull request until reviewers are assigned.
-- Feel free to request reviewers from other teams.
+- Use Github [commit keywords][26] to link issues.
-- Add the GitHub Teams reminder bot to all repositories.
+- Add the GitHub Microsoft Teams reminder bot to all repositories.
-- You are encouraged to remind colleagues of your open pull request.
 - Always mention any ready-for-review unreviewed code during your daily stand-up.
 - Some feedback merits opening a new issue, to keep the current pull request simple.

+???

+- No one ever got stuck on a pull request that was too small.
+- GitHub commit keywords benefit both the PR and the git log.

 ---